amazon-archives/amazon-dsstne/benchmarks/Benchmark.md

 * RMSProp learner
 * 256 Batchsize

+Time taken to run one epoch is considered for performance comparison

 #DSSTNE
 Use the Config at [config.json](dsstne/config.json).
 Follow the [example](../docs/getting_started/examples.md) and change the traning command
 ```bash